 Camel Cheese – the final product

-We must admit we’ve had a little taste here at Godminster HQ, just to see if we want to unleash our new wares on the public and indeed the judges at the Global Cheese Awards that will be held at Frome Cheese Show on the 13th September.
+The team have had a little taste here at Godminster HQ, just to see if we want to unleash our new wares on the public.
+Also, the judges at the Global Cheese Awards.
+The awards will be held at Frome Cheese Show on the 13th September.
 We can assure you that it is edible!
-We don’t know if everyone’s going to love it but we can’t wait to see everyone’s faces when they are offered a sample.
+We don’t know if everyone’s going to love it.
+However, we can’t wait to see everyone’s faces when they are offered a sample.
 Jess